yun548/symfony-caddy/README.md

 3. Run the containers
 `$ docker-compose up`

+4. Install symfony dependencies
+`$ docker-compose exec fpm composer install`

-4. Everything is ready !
+5. Everything is ready !
 Browse https://symfony.test to access your application

 Feel free to add containers for your favourite tools, such as `mailcatcher`, `rabbitmq`, `elk`...